-Arizona Department of Education Exceptional Student Services 1535 W. Jefferson, BIN 24 Phoenix, AZ 85007 This notice is available in English and Spanish on the ADE website at http://www.ade.az.gov/ess/resources under forms.
+Arizona Department of Education Exceptional Student Services 1535 W. Jefferson, BIN 24 Phoenix, AZ 85007

+This notice is available in English and Spanish on the ADE website under forms.

 For assistance in obtaining this notice in other languages, contact the ADE/ESS at the above phone/address.